Style is not how you write.

 And then he sets them free.

-At worst, they'll drain you of your creativity.
+Writing workshops can drain you of your inspiration

 Protect it.
 Nurture it.
 Let it run wild.
 That's all you have.